update¶

 --resource-type string Resource type

---severity Severity
+--severity string Severity

 --text string Rule text